pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         1. Is analogous to god's perception of the infinite
         2. Is such that every other is accommodating it.

-### Notable paradoxes {#notable-paradoxes}
+### Notable paradoxes

 -   If we know about an individual substance that has a complete concept, then certain things have to be true about everything that satisfy that concept.

-February 18th, 2013 - Reading: Excerpts from Leibniz's first two letters to Arnauld (May 1686; 14 July, 1686) {#february-18th-2013---reading-excerpts-from-leibnizs-first-two-letters-to-arnauld-may-1686-14-july-1686}
+February 18th, 2013 - Reading: Excerpts from Leibniz's first two letters to Arnauld (May 1686; 14 July, 1686)
 -------------------------------------------------------------------------------------------------------------

-### Remarks on Arnauld's Letter about My Proposition That the Individual Notion of Each Person Includes Once and for All Everything That Will Ever Happen to Him [May 1686] {#remarks-on-arnaulds-letter-about-my-proposition-that-the-individual-notion-of-each-person-includes-once-and-for-all-everything-that-will-ever-happen-to-him-may-1686}
+### Remarks on Arnauld's Letter about My Proposition That the Individual Notion of Each Person Includes Once and for All Everything That Will Ever Happen to Him [May 1686]

 -   Arnauld: god was free to create Adam or not, but assuming that he wanted to create him, everything that has happened to humankind had